jzumsteg/zumstegs-blog/_posts/2021-10-19-chateau-fontainebleu---inside.md

 <h2 style="font-family: verdana;">Some Other Pix</h2>
 <figure class = "portrait">
 	<img src="{{"/assets/images/2021/10/DSC01924.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption><em>This is the throne Napoleon used when he was at Fontainebleau.
-Napoleon was an enigmatic figure and I'm not sure anyone will ever be able to say whether he was good or bad for France.
+Napoleon was an enigmatic figure and I'm not sure anyone will ever be able to say whether he was good or bad for France; both, I guess.
 But no one can deny that he was a force.
 I'm fascinated by him and his place in history, but when I asked some French friends what the French think of him 200 years after his death, the response was, "They don't think of him at all."</em></figcaption>
 </figure>